No Knead Focaccia Bread

 - ½ a tablespoon fresh rosemary

 - Grease two 8 or 9-inch pie plates or skillets with butter or olive oil and then line the bottom with parchment paper as well especially if you are using a skillet.
-Pour a tablespoon of oil into the center of each pan.
+Pour a tablespoon of oil into the center of each panand a little on your hands.
 Lightly punch down dough to deflate and gently work it into a rough ball.
 Use a dough cutter or knife to split the dough into two equal pieces.
 Place one piece into one of the prepared pans.
 Roll the dough ball in the oil to coat it all over, forming a rough ball.
 Repeat with the remaining dough mass.
 Let the dough balls rest for 2 to 4 hours depending on the temperature of your kitchen until they have risen to fill the pie plates or skillets.

 - Transfer the pans to the oven and bake for 25 to 30 minutes, until they are golden and crisp underneath.
 Remove the pans from the oven and transfer to cooling racks.
 Allow to cool for 10 minutes before removing from pan, cutting and serving